 • Paper towels, stain and odor remover, and anything else you need to clean up after any accidents

 • A safety harness, crate, or barrier

 • Seat covers (an old sheet with plastic bags underneath works in a pinch) if you want to protect your car from stains and hair

 Tips For A Pleasant Trip

-The most important pointer is to make driving in a car a pleasant experience, from the moment you start spending time together.
-Many vets recommend you drive your new pet home, rather than pack him in a crate and fly him there, because it’s far less stressful on your dog.
+The most important pointer is to make driving in a car a pleasant experience from the moment you start spending time together.
+Many vets recommend you drive your new pet home, rather than pack them in a crate and fly them there, because it’s far less stressful on your dog.

-If you’re just bringing him home for the first time, ask a friend or family member to come along so he or she can sit next to your puppy or dog, cuddle him, and offer reassurance that he’ll survive this first trip.
+If you’re just bringing them home for the first time, ask a friend or family member to come along so he or she can sit next to your puppy or dog, cuddle them, and offer reassurance that they’ll survive this first trip.

-Within the first days of being home, take him somewhere fun in the car — to a park, or a beach — so he starts associating it immediately with good things.
-Make sure you make each trip pleasant — don’t play the music too loudly, talk to him if he seems nervous, make sure he’s comfortably settled.
+Within the first days of being home, take them somewhere fun in the car—to a park, or a beach—so they start associating it immediately with good things.
+Make sure you make each trip pleasant—don’t play the music too loudly, talk to them if they seem nervous, make sure they’re comfortably settled.

 Other Tips For A Smooth Ride